NEED AN EDITOR?

 “Laurie’s insightful and disciplined work was such a gift.
 She is a sensitive and precise editor – equally adept at the basics of punctuation and the nuances of story telling.
 I was grateful for and challenged by her input.” ~Marion Adler, actress, writer, singer, award-winning lyricist

 “Great insights and very meticulous with every paragraph.
+You’re so generous and I truly felt you wanted to help me.
 You saved me, Laurie!
 Also, your rates are incredibly reasonable considering your years of expertise.
 Thank you!” ~Dawn Matheson, travel writer and author of: Guelph: Perspectives on a Century of Change 1900-2000.

 “Laurie Gough steered me through the early stages of my writing, teaching me the essential “show not tell” principle.
 She guided in a straightforward manner, reinforcing the positives and pointing out areas needing work.
 Through her editing feedback and suggestions, I became a stronger and clearer writer.
 She talked me through periods of discouragement by assuring me that writing is always worth it!” ~ Jo Sorochinsky, author of Dancing With My Father, to be published in 2021 with Amsterdam Publishers.

-“Laurie gives timely, clear, and insightful feedback.
+“Laurie gives insightful, timely, clear, and encouraging feedback.
 She approaches writing with integrity.
-I would encourage anyone to work with her.” ~Ann Cavlovic, environmental writer and playwright, author of the award-winning, Emissions: A Climate Comedy.
+I highly recommend her as an editor!” ~Ann Cavlovic, environmental writer and playwright, author of the award-winning, Emissions: A Climate Comedy.